Blasts, sirens and cries for help: The sounds of war on the deadliest night of the Israel-Gaza conflict

 “We are not understanding what they’re aiming at,” said Nour Alshaer, 21, who lives in Rafah, on the territory’s border with Egypt.
 That night, as she heard nonstop artillery shelling, she called her friend, whose uncle and cousin were seriously injured in the violence.
 The medical student and her family speak with each other as if every conversation may be their last.

-“We’re always asking everyone for forgiveness, because we’re ready to die.”
+“We’re always asking everyone for forgiveness, because we’re ready to die.”!

 Hazem Balousha in Gaza City and Shira Rubin in Tel Aviv contributed to this report.